RNAcentral/rnacentral-sequence-search/README.md

     ansible-playbook -i hosts --private-key=../terraform_load_balancer/load_balancer_rsa --extra-vars "main_ip=main.ip.address fallback_ip=fallback.ip.address" load_balancer.yml
     ```

-The load balancer is an nginx server that proxies http requests to the
-currently selected producer machine's `8002` port.
-If you want to
+The load balancer is an nginx server that proxies http requests to the currently selected producer machine's `8002`
-configure the ip and port of producer machine, go to `load_balancer.yml`
-playbook and change the `nginx_backend_ip` and `nginx_backend_port`
+port.
+If you want to change the port of producer machine, go to `load_balancer.yml` playbook and change the
-variables.
+`nginx_backend_port` variable.

 If you want to update nginx configuration, make changes in
 `ansible_load_balancer/roles/ansible_load_balancer/templates/upstream.conf.js`.